Prepared by:The NICHE Project

 The NICHE Project West Oakland Pilot Program is sponsored by the African American Development Association, a community-based non-profit organization.
 Clearwater Revival Company, a local environmental engineering practice is providing technical support to the West Oakland Pilot Program.

 The data analysis was performed as a four step process that included data collection, data extraction, data qualification and data labeling.
-Each of these four steps is further described below:
+Each of these four steps is further described below:Step 1: Data Collection

 Data was downloaded from the RTK Network's website on August 8, and August 11, 1997.
 A search for all ERNS records in the City of Oakland was made for each year (1987-96) that data were available.
 The information comprised of 1,076 separate records.
-The 1996 records appear to include ERNS reports made during the first six months of the year only.
+The 1996 records appear to include ERNS reports made during the first six months of the year only.The following is a sample of one of the 1,076 records that was downloaded:

-EXHIBIT 1: SAMPLE ERNS REPORT
+EXHIBIT 1: SAMPLE ERNS REPORT2.2 Data Extraction

 The ERNS data records were downloaded from the RTK Network's internet site as a text file.
 A computer program was used to extract data from six of the 19 data fields in each ERNS record.
 The extracted data fields included the date, address, site name, spilled substance, water way affected and description.
-The computer program removed text formatting and placed the data fields into a spreadsheet file.
+The computer program removed text formatting and placed the data fields into a spreadsheet file.2.3 Data Qualification

 The spreadsheet file was sorted by date to enable tagging of duplicate records (spill reported on the same or consecutive dates at the same location).
 Records were individually reviewed to tag spills located outside of Oakland.
 In addition, spills that reported public concerns over storage of materials (no spill indicated) were tagged as null records.
-Data qualification resulted in the removal of 106 duplicate records, 6 out of bound records, and 5 null records.
+Data qualification resulted in the removal of 106 duplicate records, 6 out of bound records, and 5 null records.2.4 Data Labeling

 Each of the 963 qualified data records was labeled by location, cause and substance spilled.
 A description of the label categories used during the analysis are included as Exhibit 2.
 The 963 labeled data records are summarized in Appendix A. The date of the spill can be used to reference the complete ERNS reports included in Appendix B.